gdsfactory/gdsfactory/README.md

 ## Installation

-Use python3.10 or python3.11, as some tools like kfactory do not work older versions of python.
+Use python3.10 or python3.11, as some tools like kfactory are not available for older versions of python.
 We recommend [VSCode](https://code.visualstudio.com/) as an IDE.

 You have 2 options to install gdsfactory: